-Kathleen Herbert lives and works in London.
-She has received several major awards from the Arts Council England South West, and British Council.
-In 2005 she was nominated for the Becks Futures Award.
-Recently Kathleen’s proposals A History of The Receding Horizon and Their Land Is Our Country were selected for the ArtAngel Open Longlist and ArtAngel Open 100.
+Kathleen Herbert lives and works in Kent.
+She has received several major awards from the Arts Council England and the British Council.
+In 2005 she was nominated for the Beck’s Futures Award.
+Recently Herbert’s proposals A History of The Receding Horizon and Their Land Is Our Country were selected for the Artangel Open Longlist and Artangel Open 100.